varvet/pundit/README.md

 - The second argument is some kind of model object, whose authorization you want to check.
 This does not need to be an ActiveRecord or even an ActiveModel object, it can be anything really.
-- The class implements some kind of query method, in this case `create?`.
+- The class implements some kind of query method, in this case `update?`.
   Usually, this will map to the name of a particular controller action.

 That's it really.